International Costume Ideas

 Okay, on second thought, that idea has some flaws (hey, we didn’t say it would be GOOD advice).
 In Cairo nowadays it's quite a bit different from the Egyptian dress that Cleopatra wore.
 But wearing our Egyptian costumes will definitely get you pumped for some classic pyramid partying as it was imagined by the likes of Abbott & Costello.
 Halloween costumes are meant to be fun, and we hope you have fun while wearing these costumes.
 Just, you know, keep it classy out there, folks.
 If you’re in need of a few ideas, we’ve got a TON below.
 So, put your chair in an upright position, turn off all electronics, and let’s get ready to take off and travel ‘round the world with these International costumes!

 Gypsy Halloween Costumes

 The Romani people have been capturing the imaginations of people throughout Europe since the 1400s.
 Calling no country their home since their departure from South Asia, people have been romanticizing gypsy culture for hundreds of years.
 It’s understandable—the nomadic, fortune-telling traditions of the people easily capture the imagination.
-Gypsy clothing caught the eye of writers, artists, and fashionistas alike.
+This clothing caught the eye of writers, artists, and fashionistas alike.
 To the credit of the fortune tellers, they totally knew that their look would catch on.

 Gypsy Halloween Costume